That's what I've decided to call the knitalong. And I've come up with a more cohesive definition of the thing, thankyouverymuch.

 What I have in mind is: From March 1 to April 9, more than half of my knitting will be for others.
 For me it will be to benefit the outreach my church does with immigrants, refugees through the St. Louis International Institute and for the elderly and homebound in our urban parish.
 If you want to participate, choose your own charity or send your knitting to me and I'll give it to the Institute and Sr. Paulette (our St. Pius liaison).
 I'll knit mostly kids stuff -- booties, hats, mittens, blankets -- but there are elderly needy too, so knit what you want.
 The dates aren't arbitrary -- they coincide with Lent -- this year I'm not "giving up" for Lent.
 I'm doing extra.
 Knitting that is. (for the long story see my Feb.
 15th post) But you don't have to be observing Lent to participate -- you just have to want to give some of your spring knitting to others less fortunate.
 Participants are listed in the side bar.

-feeble button-attempt.
+Here is a feeble button-attempt.
 I'm not so facile with the photo software we installed...And we'll be way past crocus and daffodil

 time when we're done, maybe dogwood?